 A good time to transition and experiment with your baby’s naps is exactly when it’s messy.
 When your go-to patterns become less predictable, and your baby has been extra fussy.
 After all, if it’s working fine, then you wouldn’t find yourself with a need to change anything.

-For instance, if you find that your baby has been extra fussy for that last nap, especially for five days in a row, that’s a good sign to experiment with or drop it.
+For instance, if you find that he has been extra fussy for that last nap, especially for five days in a row, that’s a good sign to experiment with or drop it.

 As you can see, a 4 month old nap schedule isn’t one that’s set in stone.
 Rather than going by the clock, base nap times on when your baby last woke up.
-Then, follow the EASY routine and feed your baby after he wakes up.
+Then, follow the EASY routine and feed him after he wakes up.

 Stretch his sleep and awake times in 15-minute increments as you transition to fewer naps.
 If needed, have an earlier bedtime—even if temporary—and drop naps starting with the last one.
 And finally, you’ll know it’s time to adjust your 4 month old nap schedule exactly when it seems to throw you off.